abenkhadra/dithumb/README.md

 # dithumb
-A simple disassembler for Thumb2 ELF files.
+A simple disassembler for ELF files based on Capstone library.